John Shore, 1st Baron Teignmouth: Works

 A portrait of Teignmouth was painted by Arthur William Devis.

 Family

 Teignmouth had three sons and six daughters by his wife, who died on 13 July 1834.
 He was succeeded in the title by his eldest son, Charles John Shore.
-His second son, Frederick John married in 1830 Charlotte Mary Cornish of Devonshire.
-The second daughter Anna Maria married Thomas Noel Hill, who had fought at the Battle of Waterloo.
-His daughter Caroline Dorothea married Rev. Robert Anderson (their eldest daughter, Florence Caroline, married Lord Alwyne Compton).
+His second son, Frederick John, married Charlotte Mary Cornish of Devonshire in 1830.
+His second daughter, Anna Maria, married Sir Thomas Hill.
+Another daughter, Caroline Dorothea, married Rev. Robert Anderson (their eldest daughter, Florence Caroline, married Lord Alwyne Compton).
 Shore was great-uncle to the poet Louisa Catherine Shore.